Indigenous Cultures: Respectful Ways to Experience Traditions

 • Result: The restaurant served over 15,000 travelers in its first few years, funding a clean water project and a computer lab for the local school.

-Ethical Engagement Checklist
+Engagement Checklist

 Category Action Item Priority

-Preparation Learn 5 basic phrases in the local Indigenous language.
-High
+Preparation Learn 5 basic local phrases High

-Commerce Buy directly from the artist; ask for a certificate of authenticity.
-Critical
+Commerce Buy direct; ask for certificate Critical

-Photography Ask "May I?" before every photo, including landscapes of sacred sites.
-Critical
+Photography Ask permission before every photo Critical

 One of the most frequent mistakes is "Universalizing Indigenous Identity."
 People often speak of "Native Americans" or "African Tribes" as a monolith.
 In reality, there are over 5,000 distinct Indigenous groups globally.
 Avoid saying "In your culture..."; instead, use the specific name of the nation, such as "In Haida tradition..."